fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 You want a `BankAccount` class that includes the following fields:

-- `accountNumber` - A public field that stores the account number.
+- `AccountNumber` - A public field that stores the account number.
-- `balance` - A public field that stores the account balance.
+- `Balance` - A public field that stores the account balance.
-- `interestRate` - A static field that stores the interest rate.
+- `InterestRate` - A static field that stores the interest rate.
-- `accountType` - A public field that stores the account type.
+- `AccountType` - A public field that stores the account type.
-- `customerId` - A public field that stores the customer ID associated with the account.
+- `CustomerId` - A public field that stores the customer ID associated with the account.
 This field must be read-only.
-- `nextAccountNumber` - A static field that stores the next account number.
+- `s_nextAccountNumber` - A static field that stores the next account number.
 This field is used to ensure that each object is assigned a unique account number.

 Use the following steps to complete this task: